MSTAR: History

 The requirement for MSTAR was developed in the early 1980s by the UK Ministry of Defence as a replacement for Radar GS No 14 (ZB298) that had entered service some 10 years earlier.
 The primary users of MSTAR, like its predecessor, were and are artillery observation parties, although it may be used by other reconnaissance and surveillance elements as required.
 MSTAR was developed and produced in UK in the mid 1980s by Thorn EMI Electronics (now part of Thales) and selected by competitive tender.

 MSTAR entered UK service in early 1991, slightly accelerated for use in the Gulf War.
 Its official UK designation is Radar, GS, No 22.

 In about 2005 MSTAR underwent an upgrading programme.

 MSTAR is used by the US Army as AN/PPS-5C and by the Australian Army as AMSTAR.
 It is also used for border patrols, airports, coastal patrols, and high security areas.
 The Canadian Forces use the MSTAR on their Coyote Reconnaissance Vehicles.
+It is also used in the dismounted role in the artillery observation posts.

 MSTAR is now licensed and manufactured by DRS Technologies.